 The underlying metaphor is of course the same old atomic bomb fears that informed Godzilla.
 The country of Rellisica in the story becomes a thinly disguised stand-in for the US, something that is even further emphasised by the inserts shot for the English-language print that clearly include American freeways.
 (In the original Japanese print, Rellisica was meant to sound like a combination of Russia and America).
 One can notice a decided uneasiness in Japan’s viewing of US relations – Rellisica seen as wielding both a sinister economic influence over Japan and yet comfortingly able to step in with military aid at a moment’s notice.

 Mothra subsequently encountered Godzilla in Godzilla vs the Thing (1964).
-With the successful revival of Godzilla franchise in the 1990s using better visual effects and animatronics, this was remade as Godzilla vs Mothra (1992).
+With the successful revival of Godzilla franchise in the 1990s using better visual effects and animatronics, this was remade as Godzilla and Mothra: The Battle for Earth (1992).
 Mothra was subsequently revived for a trilogy of films Rebirth of Mothra (1996), Rebirth of Mothra II (1997) and Rebirth of Mothra III (1998).
 Mothra also encountered Godzilla in Ghidrah the Three-Headed Monster (1964), Godzilla Vs the Sea Monster (1966), Destroy All Monsters (1968), Godzilla vs Space Godzilla (1994), Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack (2001), Godzilla: Tokyo SOS (2003) and Godzilla: Final Wars (2004).
 Mothra also appears in the US-made Godzilla, King of the Monsters (2019).